-Fig. 3.
-Interaction between various SIS components
+Figure 3: Interaction between various SIS componenets

-E. Mapping Role Hierarchy to permissions
+3.4 Mapping Role Hierarchy to permissions

 Mapping of Role Hierarchy of the organization to permissions for directory access is critical for enabling information sharing and providing access restrictions.
-Figure 4 shows the mapping of user roles to directory access Permissions.
+Figure 6 shows the mapping of user roles to directory access Permissions.
 USER3 has access permissions to USER3, USER2 and USER1 directories.
 The organizational role hierarchy information is contained in the configuration file of the apache.
 The module uses the Role information in the user AC along with role hierarchy information, to determine the access permissions to the requested web document.
 Figure 4 shows the mapping of role hierarchy to access permissions.

-Fig. 4.
-Mapping Role Hierarchy to Permissions
+Figure 4: Mapping Role Hierarchy to Permissions

-F. Administration tool
+3.5 Administration tool